gbv/beaconspec/beacon.md

 ## Link construction

-Link elements are given in abbreviated form of **link tokens** when serialized in a BEACON file.
+Link elements in BEACON format are given in abbreviated form of **link tokens**.
 Each link is constructed from:

 * a mandatory source token
 * an optional annotation token
 * an optional target token, which is set to the source token if missing

 All tokens MUST be whitespace-normalized before further processing.

-The full link is then constructed as following:
+Construction rules are based on the value of link construction meta fields ([](#link-construction-meta-fields)).
+A link is constructed as following:

 * The source URI is constructed from the `PREFIX` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).